ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 end
 {{< /hl >}}

-## The tests I write are:
+### Characteristics

 - Verbose
 - Do not use shared global state
-- Do have these 4 clear steps 1) Setup 2) Exercise 3) Verify 4) Teardown
+- Do have these 4 clear steps:
+1) Setup
+2) Exercise
+3) Verify
+4) Teardown
 - All the 4 test steps are co-located

 ### And here's why

 - I like `verbosity` in tests because tests are documentation, the more context the better.
-- I don't like `shared state` in tests because they favor mutability so I opt to duplicate which also leverages readability.
+- I don't like `shared state` in tests because they favor mutability that's why I prefer to duplicate code which also favors readability.
 Yes, I'm looking at you shared `before` and `beforeEach` and friends.
 - I like to make each `test step` as clear and semantic as possible so there is a clear distinction between the phases, for the same purpose as before: readability.
-- I like to have all the 4 `test steps` `co-located` in consecutive lines, yeah, it's easy to guess that the reason is readability again.
+- I like to have all the 4 `test steps` `co-located`, yeah, this helps by providing better context for every test in large and complex scenarios

 Across the years I have realized that it is very valuable to write tests this way, where everything is there put together like a paragraph, no magic tricks, no need to analyzing shared globals or scrolling up and down looking for more context.
 How many times have you been bitten by a chain of `before` or `beforeEach` with overlapping declarations or with `subject` and `let` crazy combos? (some Rubyists will understand)...
 Now you get my point, I suppose...
 Another benefit is that while keeping things simple for tests if it starts hurting, it's most likely because you may have design problems in your application code.

-## What about mocks & stubs?
+### What about mocks & stubs?

-These are my rules for mocking and stubbing (in unit tests):
+These are my "rules" for mocking and stubbing (in unit tests):

 - Don't `mock` what you don't own
 - `Stub` query messages performed by the unit under test